 The Kauai North Shore Community Foundation is actively involved in improving the educational experience for our communities children.
-To that end, our Education Committee has created two new after-school programs: Leap Forward! and iLearn
+We are excited to have Noelle McHugh serve as our After School Programs Coordinator!
+You can contact her for information on any of our Education Committee’s after-school programs:

 The KNSCF Education Committee created Leap Forward!, a program to help prepare sixth-grade students for the challenges of middle school.
 The purpose of the program is to introduce abstract thinking and improve organizational, note-taking, and study skills.
 The program is fully funded by two $2,000 grants.
 The North Shore elementary schools administer the program following some basic guidelines and customize it according to their students’ needs.

 Recently, our Leap Forward!
 Program was featured in The Garden Island News.